cdlhub/documentation/md/Specification.md

 ## outputcalc <a id="outputcalc"></a>

-outputcalc is the component which performs results analysis such as an event loss table or EP curve on the sampled output from either the gulcalc or fmcalc program.
+outputcalc performs results analysis such as an event loss table or loss exceedance curve on the sampled output from either the gulcalc or fmcalc program.
 The output is a results table in csv format.
 Four examples are provided in the Reference Model.

 ##### Input
 summarycalc stdout.
 Binary files of the same data structures can be piped into the outputcalc component.